TGlide/perfection-talk/SCRIPT.md

 ...is its speed.

-But I'm skipping ahead a bit.

-Lets first talk about the state of the web apps today.
+Lets first talk about the state of most of the web apps today.

-Most of the apps we use today, are online.
+We've replaced a lot of desktop programs we used every day, with web services.

 Note-taking, photo uploads, spreadsheets, design tools, you name it.